dpostolachi/mikasa/README.md

 # mikasa
-A simple wrapper for server side rendering react.
+A simple wrapper for server side rendering isomorphic react.
 It uses Koa.js as webserver, Redux and React-router for routing.

 ## Configuration